r7kamura/rapa/README.md

 An API client library for Amazon Product Advertising API, written in Ruby.

+See https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html for more details about Amazon Product Advertising API.

 ## Installation

 Add this line to your application's Gemfile: